-Strategy Number Strategy Action Legislative Goals Addressed 2-B) Provide access to training that prepares agency staff to plan, program, manage, maintain, and operate new systems and infrastructure.
-2-C) Delineate the responsibilities between federal, state, MPO and local agencies.
+Strategy Number Strategy Action Legislative Goals Addressed 2-C) Delineate the responsibilities between federal, state, MPO and local agencies.
 Identify the responsible party for implementing the policy.
 2-D) Identify a list of core technical competency skillsets that will be needed for planning, managing, and operating the future transportation system, and identify existing training opportunities and gaps to address those needs.
 2-E) Identify organizational areas (such as asset management or information technology) that will be impacted and need to adapt within a CAT future.
-03 Restructure agency budgets to most effectively reduce safety related societal costsencourage innovative culture and adaptation to changing technology 3-A) Increase spending on Identify and prioritize safety related transportation expenditures and initiatives that embrace CAT technologies to reduce societal costs of crashes.
-Safety, Stewardshi f 04 Use agency performance measures to prioritize technology investments.
+03 Restructure agency budgets to most effectively encourage innovative culture and adaptation to changing technology.
+3-A) Identify and prioritize safety related transportation expenditures and initiatives that embrace CAT technologies to reduce societal costs of crashes.
+Safety, Stewardship 04 Use agency performance measures to prioritize technology investments.
 4-A) Create a framework to screen technology investments based on how they contribute to agency performance measures.
-Stewardshi 4-B) Create a discretionary fund to procure technologies that meet the performance measure criteria.
+Stewardship 4-B) Create a discretionary fund to procure technologies that meet the performance measure criteria.
 05 Develop and maintain CAT data security, privacy, and governance policies and standards.
 5-A) Identify open data needs from the private and public sector and create a plan to address the gaps.
-5-BA) Identify and collect CAT data from private and public sector on data.wa.gov.
-Stewardshi 5-C) Identify data stewardship principles for data collected, stored, processed, or disseminated for CAT- related initiatives, programs, or sources.
-5-DB) Update/develop data standards, specifications, and policies that support connected infrastructure.
+5-B) Identify and collect CAT data from private and Stewardship public sector on data.wa.gov.
+5-C) Identify data stewardship principles for data collected, stored, processed, or disseminated for CAT-related initiatives, programs, or sources.
+5-D) Update/develop data standards, specifications, and policies that support connected infrastructure.
 This includes clarifications on who owns what data, who can access it, what it is used for, etc. Policies should enable public-private data sharing that protects trade secrets and individual privacy.
-5-EC) Implement robust administrative, technical, and physical security protocols for all public infrastructure.
-5-ED Evaluate, plan, and provide guidance for the IT security needs and threat response plans for transportation and local agencies.
+5-E) Implement robust administrative, technical, and physical security protocols for all public infrastructure.
+5-F) Evaluate, plan, and provide guidance for the IT security needs and threat response plans for transportation and local agencies.
+5-G) Dedicate IT or IT positions to cybersecurity.
+5-H) Conduct a workshop with a comprehensive list of public and private subject matter experts to identify

-Strategy Strategy Number Strategy Action 5-GE) Dedicate IT or IT positions to cybersecurity.
-S-HE) The System Technology and Data Security Subcommittee: Lead the development of a comprehensive cybersecurityConduct a workshop with a comprehensive list of public and private subject matter experts to identify near-term steps to address existing cybersecurity gaps for CAT-related transportation systems and services.
-S-G) Identify data stewardship principles.5-1) Produce a strategy document with recommendations for the state on shared Mm obility Ddata Standards (MDS), storage, and management.
-This document would involve a diverse group of stakeholders from the public and private sectors in evaluating existing data standards (includinged the Mobility Data Specifications (MDS)), researching data management best practices, and working towards forming strong data sharing partnerships.
+Strategy Number Strategy Action Legislative Goals Addressed near-term steps to address existing cybersecurity gaps for CAT-related transportation systems and services.
+5-I) Produce a strategy document with recommendations for the state on shared mobility data Standards, storage, and management.
+This document would involve a diverse group of stakeholders from the public and private sectors in evaluating existing data standards (including the Mobility Data Specifications (MDS)), researching data management best practices, and working towards forming strong data sharing partnerships.